-As a result of our initial assessment and in consultation with our external advisors, we concluded in good faith that during 2013 conflict minerals were necessary to the functionality or production of certain products we manufacture or contract to manufacture, the components for which we source from a global supply base.
+As a result of our initial assessment and in consultation with our external advisors, we concluded in good faith that during 2014 conflict minerals were necessary to the functionality or production of certain products we manufacture or contract to manufacture, the components for which we source from a global supply base.

-In accordance with Section 1502 and Rule 13p-1, we performed a "reasonable country of origin inquiry" (RCOI) on necessary conflict minerals that were in our supply chain after January 31, 2013 to determine whether they were sourced from the Democratic Republic of Congo or adjoining countries ("the Covered Countries") or come from recycled or scrap sources.
+In accordance with Section 1502 and Rule 13p-1, we performed a "reasonable country of origin inquiry" (RCOI) on necessary conflict minerals to determine whether they were sourced from the Democratic Republic of Congo or adjoining countries ("the Covered Countries") or come from recycled or scrap sources.
 We engaged Resources Global Professionals, an independent global professional services firm, to provide us advice and assistance with strategy development, due diligence methodology and reporting.